quapity/Utah/README.md

 ### General Use

 * Once you have db files [dbcat,le,qb] you can call any function in the pipeline.
-The following will get you a map and table for the first 20 events in your database:
+The following will get you a map and table for the first 20 events in your database file:
    - data = preproc_data(parse_dbselect(),num_events=20)
    - plt_events(data)
    - make_stats(data)